I Lost My Singing Voice [Here's How I Got It Back]

 Having a pretty low voice naturally as a baritone, I'd heard the term Mixed Voice before but wanted to "sing as high as I could in chest voice" with obviously dire results - it had never been explained to me that achieving chest resonance in your high range is actually a result of Mixed Voice, not in spite of it - or even that powerful belting actually occurs in the mixed register, not the chest register.

 You can probably see why I had so many issues learning how to sing - basically, my foundation sucked.

 Foundation in singing really IS just like the foundation of a house being built; the solid concrete base that your walls and roof (tone and range) are built upon.
 And when it came to my home, my foundation just kept failing time and time again until I strained my voice severely.

-But instead of telling you over and over again just how important it is to develop your vocal foundation and just how AMAZING it feels to sing with effortless freedom and power now that I've mastered these four simple fundamentals - here's a few quick examples of what I'm achieving now that I've developed my vocal foundation and learned to use Vowel Modification the right way; just imagine the incredible singing voice you could build with a rock solid vocal foundation!
+But instead of telling you over and over again just how important it is to develop your vocal foundation and just how AMAZING it feels to sing with effortless freedom and power now that I've mastered these four simple fundamentals - I'm just going to SHOW you how to master The Four Vocal Fundamentals.

-I'll ask you the same question that my coach asked me when he first heard my strained, painful singing:
+I'll ask you the same question that my coach asked me when he first heard my strained, dying-cat, yelling, reaching and failing, downright painful singing: